If you or someone you know is experiencing a cocaine overdose, please call 911.

 For some people, family members and friends provide both support and understanding.
 Maybe they need their community to motivate them to stay in treatment, and need the routine of home and work in order to stay on track with treatment.

-Treatments for Cocaine Addiction Offered at Shadow Mountain
+Our Mission: Treatments and Help for Cocaine Addiction and Overdose Offered at Shadow Mountain

 At Shadow Mountain, we understand that addiction is a whole-person problem and that treatment needs to help the whole person as well.
 That is why all of our locations offer: